dechamps/FlexASIO/FAQ.md

 Note that FlexASIO advertising a sample rate as "available" to the application does not mean that this sample rate will actually work (see below).

+## Why does the device channel count/routing seem wrong with some backends?

+In many cases, the device channel count reported by FlexASIO might be wrong, or some channels can be misrouted.
+This is especially true for multichannel (5.1, 7.1, etc.) setups.

+With the notable exception of the WDM-KS [backend][] (which typically deals with hardware output channels directly), **all FlexASIO backends eventually rely on the channel count that is configured in the Windows audio device control panel settings**.
+It is imperative that this setting be configured correctly, otherwise FlexASIO (as well as most other Windows applications) will not route audio channels in the way you'd expect.

+To confuse matters further, the (default) DirectSound and MME backends support on-the-fly downmixing, which means they might provide *more* channels than Windows is configured to use - but these aren't "real" channels!

+To fix most channel count issues, go through the Windows audio settings, or run `mmsys.cpl`, to access the relevant [Windows audio control panel][].
+For typical output devices, channel configuration can be changed by selecting the relevant device and clicking the "Configure" button.
+For other devices including input devices, the channel count can be changed in the device properties, "Advanced" tab.

 ## Why am I getting "glitches" (cracks, pops) in the audio?

 A more technical term for these is *discontinuities*.
 They are often caused by